 China

-It was started in 2010 by dog meat traders to boost flagging business.
-In recent years, thanks largely to the efforts of HSI and our partner groups, this event has become gradually more muted and small-scale.
-In the face of worldwide condemnation, officials have cracked down on public displays of slaughter and limited advertisement of dog meat by restaurants.
+The so-called festival in Yulin was started in 2010 by dog meat traders to boost flagging business.
+In recent years, thanks to the efforts of national and international campaigners including HSI and our Chinese partner group, Vshine, this event has become gradually more muted and small-scale.
+In the face of both domestic and worldwide condemnation, officials have cracked down on public displays of slaughter and limited advertisement of dog meat by restaurants.
 But the killing still goes on in the backstreets and out-of-town slaughterhouses under the cover of darkness.

-However, together with our wonderful Chinese partner groups, we have been able to assist with rescues of thousands of dogs from the brutal dog meat trade from across China, including at the Yulin festival.
-We look forward to the day the Yulin dog meat festival is confined to the annals of history.
+However, together with our wonderful Chinese partner group, we have been able to support the care of thousands of dogs and cats saved from the brutal trade from across China, including at the Yulin festival.
+We look forward to the day the Yulin dog meat festival and the trade across China is confined to the annals of history.

 HSI has also helped to launch a team of activists called China Animal Protection Power, who liaise with local police to pull over trucks on the highways crammed with dogs and cats on their way to slaughterhouses.
 As these animals are largely illegally acquired from the streets and their homes, as well as illegally transported across provincial borders without the necessary paperwork, intercepted trucks can be seized by the police and the dogs confiscated.
 Many of the rescued dogs are sick or injured, so our supporters’ donations have helped bring them top-quality veterinary care and safe sanctuary so that they can recover and learn to trust again.